jeftegoes/AwsOverview/AWS CICD.md

 ## 7.5.
 CodeDeploy Agent

 - The CodeDeploy Agent must be running on the EC2 instances as a pre-requisites.
-- It can be installed and updated automatically if you’re using Systems Manager.
+- It can be installed and updated automatically if you're using Systems Manager.
 - The EC2 Instances must have sufficient permissions to access Amazon S3 to get deployment bundles.

 ## 7.6.
 Lambda Platform